JanHerca/urantiapedia/input/wikijs/help/content.md

 The table summarizes the user groups inside the web:

-Type | Description
+Group | Description of users in the group
 --- | ---
 ADMIN | User that can do everything
-EDITOR | User that after a request has been validated and authorized by an ADMIN user to do some changes USER | Any new created user only can see pages.
+EDITOR | User that after a request has been validated and authorized by an ADMIN user to edit books, articles, slides, maps and 3D models (1)
+AUTHOR_NAMED (2) | User inside a group with his name that acts as EDITOR but only for a restricted collection of books, articles, slides, maps and 3D models authored by the user
+USER | Any new created user only can see pages.
 To do changes must do a request to be added to EDITOR group through a validation process.

+(1) Topics for now are only edited using *Urantiapedia Tools* by users called *GitHub Editors*, but outside *Urantiapedia* web.
+In a future, when current preparation of topics end, users in EDITOR group will be able to edit topics

+(2) AUTHOR_NAMED means that there will be several groups of type AUTHOR_NAMED, each one contaning users that are the authors (or authorized by the authors) for given pages.
+For example, if there are two users named Han Solo and Obi Wan that want to be authors, there will be a pair or groups named HANSOLO and OBIWAN, the first with Han Solo user, the second with Obi Wan user.
+The first will be the only user that could edit pages in paths like `/en/article/hansolo/` (and any other locale apart from english), `/en/slides/hansolo`, and so on.
+On the other hand, Obi Wan user could edit pages in paths like `/en/article/obiwan/`, `/en/slides/obiwan/` and so on.
+This way some users will be the only editors of certain pages.

+Be aware that the only users that can create or delete pages are ADMIN users to ensure that URLs for pages are created correctly.
+So the process to create a page is:
+1. EDITOR or AUTHOR_NAMED user request the creation to an ADMIN user.
+2. ADMIN user create those pages with the best URL and empty content.
+3. EDITOR and AUTHOR_NAMED user will be able to add content to that pages.

 ## Page types

 The table summarizes the types of pages.
 Table shows the minimum user group required to edit the type of page.
-ADMIN users can do everything so when table says EDITOR it implies also ADMIN.
+ADMIN users can do everything so when table says EDITOR or AUTHOR_NAMED it implies also ADMIN.

 The table shows the URL path to add to [https://urantiapedia.org](https://urantiapedia.org) domain to obtain the URL for english.
 Replace language code with the one desired for other languages.
 For example, the URL to obtain the index of *The Urantia Book* is:
 - in english: https://urantiapedia.org/en/The_Urantia_Book/Index